collindching/collinching.github.io/_pages/about.md

 ## Who I am

-I leverage statistics and programming to help companies make better decisions.
-I'm equally versed in Python and R, and use Excel pretty extensively.
+I leverage statistics, programming, and my thinking cap to drive business decisions.
+I'm equally versed in Python and R, and am handy with Excel.

-I studied statistics at UCLA for my bachelors, and am continuing my education here.
+I received my bachelors in statistics from UCLA and am continuing my education here.

 Currently, I'm a contract marketing decision scientist at a FAANG company in the Bay.